raspberrypilearning/morse-code-virtual-radio/README.md

 # Morse Code Virtual Radio

-How to program your Raspberry Pi to send, recieve and decode Morse.
+How to program your Raspberry Pi to send, receive and decode Morse.

 ![](./images/cover.png)

-2014 marks the 100th anniversary of the declaration of [World War 1](http://en.wikipedia.org/wiki/World_War_I).
-Over 16 million people lost their lives and 20 million suffered injuries making it one of the bloodiest conflicts in human history.
-It became known as the Great War and subsequently the First World War.
-War was declared on the 28th of July 1914.
-To commemorate this event we've come up with a way for you to simulate and experience the main form of radio communication that was used back then.
-Imagine being alive then and sending and receiving messages that could mean life and death using only tones!
+2014 marks the 100th anniversary of the declaration of [World War 1](http://en.wikipedia.org/wiki/World_War_I), which was declared on the 28th of July 1914.
+Over 16 million people lost their lives and 20 million were injured, making it one of the bloodiest conflicts in human history.
+It became known as the Great War and, subsequently, the First World War.
+To commemorate this event, we've come up with a way for you to simulate and experience the main form of radio communication that was used back then.
+Imagine being alive one hundred years ago, and sending and receiving messages that could mean life and death using only tones!

-*Note: This resources uses International Morse.*
+*Note: This resource uses International Morse.*

 ## Lesson objectives